How to get your kids to do chores and why it is important

 Motivate Your Kids to Do Chores

-Reported by a 75 year Harvard Grant Study.
+Reported by a 75-year Harvard Grant Study.
 “Kids who do chores are smarter.”
-Chores give kids a pitch-in mindset improving work ethic and increasing success, it says.
-Kids practice solving problems, developing their prefrontal cortex and expanding their minds.
+It says that chores give kids a pitch-in mindset, improving their work ethic and increasing success in life.
+Kids practice solving problems, developing their prefrontal cortex, and expanding their minds.

 This gives kids a sense of belonging and being needed in the community.
-Our souls, our bodies and our minds crave belonging.
+Our souls, our bodies, and our minds crave belonging.
+Helping contribute solidifies that we are needed and an important part of the family or community.

 kids to do chores